arorashu/docker-kubernetes-study/README.md

 We try to run the Spark Digital Equity WebApp: https://github.com/arorashu/spark-digital-equity.git in docker.
 We will document the steps, compare app size, and deploy times.

+## Introduction

+### What is Docker?
+Docker is an open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux.

 ## Installation Results
  - There is no straight forward way to install Docker on Windows 10 Home